Horizon accounting system: Horizon IT scandal

 The Horizon IT scandal involved the Post Office pursuing thousands of innocent subpostmasters for apparent financial shortfalls caused by faults in Horizon.
 More than 900 subpostmasters were wrongfully convicted of theft, fraud and false accounting based on faulty Horizon data.

+Functionality

+Horizon is a large and complex business system that has evolved over a long period of time.
+It contains both an accounting system as well as hundreds of so-called business applications, one for each of the Post Office’s clients: high-street banks, the National Lottery operator, gas and electricity companies, etc. These applications provide the necessary functionality to buy a lottery ticket, pay a bill, etc. in the branch, and the associated back office activity of settling with the client organisation.

+Horizon has the concept of a customer carrying out a virtual basket of activities and paying for them in one transaction, for instance, paying a bill and buying some stamps.
+However, if the branch is also selling groceries, newspapers, etc. these are not supported by Horizon and must be purchased as a separate transaction on a separate EPOSS.

+As well as point-of-sale activities, Horizon also supports a process of balancing and rollover of the monthly trading period for each branch.
+At the start of each period the branch is supposed to be “in balance” meaning that the stock and cash in the branch agrees with the information in the Horizon system.

 Horizon issues

 The issues with the Horizon system was the focus of Judgement No.6 of the Post Office Group Litigation.
 The Post Office maintained that the system was robust and was extremely unlikely to have caused the unexplained shortfalls and discrepancies in the branch accounts as claimed by the subpostmasters.
+The judge disagreed and ruled that Horizon contained bugs, errors, or defects that had caused discrepancies in the subpostmasters' accounts.

 Fujitsu was and still is responsible for maintaining the Horizon system and uses an incident management system called "Peak" (successor to "Pinnacle") to track reported problems.
 An issue registered in the system is referred to as a "PEAK".
 It also maintains a knowledge base called the Known Error Log (KEL) for documenting known issues with the system.
 A known error registered in the log is called a "KEL".
 During the Horizon Issues trial, PEAKs and KELs were a primary source of information about the issues with the Horizon system.